AliceRixte/bitmasks/README.md

 ## Alternatives

 You might prefer the [bitset](https://hackage.haskell.org/package/bitset) package, that uses a similar implementation to this library.
-The main difference between `bitset` and `bitmasks` is that; contrarily to `bitset`, `bitmasks` is intended to be imported non qualified.
+The main difference between `bitset` and `bitmasks` is that, contrarily to `bitset`, `bitmasks` is intended to be imported non qualified.

 ## Usage